-The “residence requirement” is satisfied on showing a genuine link with the Island of Malta.
-Approved Agents are able to seek advance written approval from Identity Malta that their clients' proposed links satisfy Identity Malta.
-Citizenship is granted after 12 months from effective date of commencement of the genuine link with the Maltese Islands.
-This is not to mean that candidates need to spend 365 days in Malta before citizenship is granted.
-Persons resident in Malta one year prior to the approval of their IIP application need not satisfy further residence requirements.
+The “residence requirement” requires evidence of a genuine link with Malta.
+Approved Agents obtain advance written approval from Identity Malta of their clients' proposed links.
+Citizenship is granted after 12 months from effective date of commencement of the genuine link with Malta.
+Candidates must commit to some presence (but not 365 days) in Malta before citizenship is granted.
+Persons already resident one year prior to IIP approval already satisfy this requirement.

 Taxation of New Citizens

 The basis for taxation under the Maltese tax system are based on domicile and residence – not citizenship.
 The grant of Maltese citizenship to a non-domiciliary of Malta does not of itself, cause the beneficiary to acquire a new domicile of choice in Malta.
 Residence for tax purposes is established by demonstrating an intention to reside in Malta indefinitely and definitely on the basis of a day count of 183 days.